riskframe/ai-rmm/framework/map-5.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Map 5
-# Map 5: Impacts to individuals, groups, communities, organizations, and society are characterized.
+> Impacts to individuals, groups, communities, organizations, and society are characterized. [@airmf]

+## Map 5.1
-## Map 5.1: Likelihood and magnitude of each identified impact (both potentially beneficial and harmful) based on expected use, past uses of AI systems in similar contexts, public incident reports, feedback from those external to the team that developed or deployed the AI system, or other data are identified and documented.
+> Likelihood and magnitude of each identified impact (both potentially beneficial and harmful) based on expected use, past uses of AI systems in similar contexts, public incident reports, feedback from those external to the team that developed or deployed the AI system, or other data are identified and documented. [@playbook]

 ### Map 5.1.1.
 Identify Potential Impacts.